 1) The Guy and Funnell families were yeoman farmers who were both involved in the local trade of brickmaking.
 From the mid-18th century they not only intermarried but also tussled over the ownership of several key brickyards at Chiddingly.
 See: Sussex Industrial Industry

 Walter Funnell's father was described in the 1851 Census Laughton, Sussex, as "Richard Funnell, occupation: brickmaker and farmer, with 26 acres, employing 8 labourers".
 Walter Funnell and his sons also combined bricklaying with farming in New Zealand, but would have been among the last to do so - the time of the artisan brickmaker was over by the 1920s.
 Richard and Hannah Funnell emigrated to New Zealand on the "Cornwall" in 1853, and joined their only child, Walter, at Lower Moutere.
-Hannah died at Lower Moutere in 1863, Richard in 1877 at the age of 85.
+Richard became a partner in th brick-making business Hannah (Anna) died at Lower Moutere in 1863, Richard remarried, and idied n 1877 at the age of 85.

 2) Another Funnell family was already established in the Manawatū by 1874.
 Charles Funnell (1829-1920) a sawyer from Maresfield, East Sussex, his second wife Mary (nee Bashford) and their family arrived on the Manchester Block Settlement charter ship the Douglas, in 1873 (names wrongly transcibed as "Fennell" on passenger list), and settled around Palmerston North.
 Sawyers were in great demand as the heavily wooded Manawatū was cleared for farming.